nllz/IRTF-HRPC/draft-research.md

 The methodological choices made in this document are based on the political science-based method of discourse analysis and ethnographic research methods {{Cath}}.
 This work departs from the assumption that language reflects the understanding of concepts.
 Or as {{Jabri}} holds, policy documents are 'social relations represented in texts where language is used to construct meaning and representation'.
 This process happens in 'the social space of society' {{Schroeder}} and manifests itself in institutions and organizations {{King}}, exposed using the ethnographic methods of semi-structured interviews and participant observation.
 Or in non-academic language, the way the language in IETF/IRTF documents describes and approaches the issues they are trying to address is an indicator for the underlying social assumptions and relations of the engineers to their engineering.
 By reading and analyzing these documents, as well as interviewing engineers and participating in the IETF/IRTF working groups, it is possible to distill the relation between human rights, protocols and the Internet's architecture as it pertains to the work of the IETF.

 The discourse analysis was operationalized using qualitative and quantitative means.
-The first step taken by the research group was reading  RFCs and other official IETF documents.
+The first step taken by the authors and contributors was reading RFCs and other official IETF documents.
 The second step was the use of a python-based analyzer, using the tool Big Bang, adapted by Nick Doty {{Doty}} to scan for the concepts that were identified as important architectural principles (distilled on the initial reading and supplemented by the interviews and participant observation).
 Such a quantitative method is very precise and speeds up the research process {{Richie}}.
 But this tool is unable to understand 'latent meaning' {{Denzin}}.
 In order to mitigate these issues of automated word-frequency based approaches, and to get a sense of the 'thick meaning' {{Geertz}} of the data, a second qualitative analysis of the data set was performed.
 These various rounds of discourse analysis were used to inform the interviews and further data analysis.
 As such the initial rounds of quantitative discourse analysis were used to inform the second rounds of qualitative analysis.The results from the qualitative interviews were again used to feed new concepts into the quantitative discourse analysis.
 As such the two methods continued to support and enrich each other.

 The ethnographic methods of the data collection and processing allowed the research group to acquire the data necessary to 'provide a holistic understanding of research participants' views and actions' {{Denzin}} that highlighted ongoing issues and case studies where protocols impact human rights.
 The interview participants were selected through purposive sampling {{Babbie}}, as the research group was interested in getting a wide variety of opinions on the role of human rights in guiding protocol development.
 This sampling method also ensured that individuals with extensive experience working at the IETF in various roles were targeted.
 The interviewees included individuals in leadership positions (Working Group (WG) chairs, Area Directors (ADs)), 'regular participants', individuals working for specific entities (corporate, civil society, political, academic) and represented various backgrounds, nationalities and genders.